-Following the adoption of the EU Regional Strategy for Syria in April 2017 and an EU Strategy for Iraq in January 2018, further underscored the EU's focus on combating the remnants of Da'esh and the stabilisation of liberated areas.
+The adoption of an an EU Strategy for Syria in April 2017 and an EU Strategy for Iraq in January 2018, further underscored the EU's focus on combating the remnants of Da'esh and the stabilisation of liberated areas.
 The EU has stepped up its bilateral and multilateral engagement with international partners, including the United Nations (UN), the Global Counterterrorism Forum (GCTF), the Financial Action Task Force (FATF) and the Global Coalition against Da'esh.
-The common aim is to stem the spread of Foreign Terrorist Fighters, stabilise areas liberated from Da'esh, squeeze Da'esh finances and counter Da'esh messages.
+The common aim is to stem the spread of Foreign Terrorist Fighters, stabilise areas liberated from Da'esh, clog Da'esh financial flows and counter Da'esh narrative and messages.
 Combatting Da'esh in the long-term requires addressing the political and socio-economic root causes that have facilitated the spread of terrorism.

 Dedicated counterterrorism structures have been set up within the EU institutions and across the global network of EU Delegations, in view of enhancing and coordinating the fight against terrorism, notably against Da'esh.
-So far, 13 Counterterrorism experts have been deployed to key EU Delegations, to liaise with local authorities and contribute to joint counter-terrorism efforts.
+So far, 13 Counterterrorism experts have been deployed to most concerned EU Delegations, to liaise with local authorities and contribute to joint counter-terrorism efforts.
 In view of helping prevent foreign terrorist fighters' creating new safe havens elsewhere after the demise of Da'esh as a territorial entity in Iraq and Syria, the EU deploys additional experts to Ethiopia (in liaison to the African Union), Kenya (regional for the Horn of Africa), Indonesia (regional for Southeast Asia and liaison for ASEAN) and Kyrgyzstan (regional for Central Asia).

-Concrete Counterterrorism Action Plans have been already finalised with Jordan, Lebanon, Egypt, Israel and Tunisia, and under preparation with partners in the Western Balkans.
+Concrete Counterterrorism Action Plans are in place with Jordan, Lebanon, Egypt, Israel and Tunisia, and under preparation with partners in the Western Balkans.
 A dedicated Counterterrorism Dialogue with Iraq has been launched.
 On the latter, in coordination with the UN and the Global Coalition against Da'esh, the EU is engaging in substantial work with the Iraqi intelligence community directly.

-The EU works with a range of actors including NGOs, local municipalities and religious organisations to provide alternative pathways and to research the drivers behind radicalisation; it also provides support to security agencies with an eye to enhancing operational capabilties in fields such as integrated border management and counterterrorism.
+The EU works with a range of actors including NGOs, local municipalities and religious organisations to provide alternative pathways and to research the drivers behind radicalisation; it also provides support to law enforcement and security agencies to enhance operational capabilities in fields such as integrated border management and judicial cooperation.

 The EU transposed into binding EU law UN Security Council Resolution 2253/2015, which prohibits making economic resources available to Da'esh.
 This prohibition applies to both direct and indirect trade in oil.

-Support to the security sector and the rule of law are essential components of the EU's contribution to the stabilisation of Iraq. €16 million are being dedicated to projects in areas liberated from Da'esh, such as police training, the improvement of Iraqi counterterrorism efforts, including the interoperability of Iraqi security services, the development of a human-rights compliant Iraqi counterterrorism strategy, the protection of cultural heritage and other legislative and administrative measures.
+Support to the security sector reform and the rule of law are essential components of the EU's contribution to the stabilisation of Iraq. €16 million are being channelled to projects in areas liberated from Da'esh, to improve Iraqi counterterrorism capabilities, including the interoperability of Iraqi security services, the development of a humanrights compliant Iraqi counterterrorism strategy, the protection of cultural heritage and other legislative and administrative measures.
 In November 2017, the EU deployed an Advisory Mission to Iraq (EUAM Iraq) - a civilian mission under the Common Security and Defence Policy (CSDP) - to support Iraqi civilian security sector reform and provide strategic advice and assistance in areas such as counterterrorism and fighting organised crime.